Science Says 92% Of Us Will Not Reach Our Goal

 Keep in mind that New Year’s resolutions tend to fall apart when we focus too heavily on the goal itself, and not enough on each one of the steps we need to take along the way.
 To do this, spend more time working on creating solid objectives.
-Want to be more organized?
+I want more organization?
 In what ways?
-How will organization be different at home vs. at work?
+How will the organization be different at home vs. at work?
 What tools will you need to help you?

 Create a Road Map

-It may be helpful to create a road map, complete with stops along the way.
-Your goal being the final destination.
+It’s helpful to create a roadmap, complete with stops along the way.
+Your goal is the final destination.
 This will allow you to break down the goal into consumable bites.